 To Bette’s friends and family, we wish to express our gratitude for your many kind prayers, thoughts, and deeds.
 Bette requested a very private family funeral and burial upon her death.
-Bette’s family invite you to a memorial funeral service on Saturday, December 1, at St Mary’s Catholic Church in Sac City at 10:30 a.m.
-Immediately following her service a Lidderdale Country Store catered luncheon will be held at Sac Country Club where Bette and Jack spent many happy hours during their lifetimes.
+Immediately following this service, Bette’s family invite you to a Lidderdale Country Store catered luncheon at the Sac Country Club where Bette and Jack spent many happy hours during their lifetimes.
 At Bette’s amused request, her sons-in-law and grandson-in-law will be sponsoring an open bar at her luncheon celebration of life.
 An informal pie and coffee open house gathering in her honor will follow at the family farm of Jack and Bette Wassom at 2720 Union Avenue, Sac City, Iowa.

 We cherish her many friendships and acquaintances and we thank you for remembering Bette.
-Should you wish to honor Bette's life, in lieu of flowers, please make donations to The Sac City Public Library (saccity.lib.ia.us) Lake View Public Libraries (lakeview.lib.ia.us), the Sac County Conservation Foundation /Hagge Park (saccounty.org) or the Black Hawk Lake Protective Association(blackhawklake.org).
+Should you wish to honor Bette's life, in lieu of flowers, please make donations to the Sac City Public Library (saccity.lib.ia.us) the Lake View Public Library (lakeview.lib.ia.us), the Sac County Conservation Foundation /Hagge Park (saccounty.org) or the Black Hawk Lake Protective Association(blackhawklake.org).